Illegal pricelists in Dark Web: Offers of illegality

 Passports, IDs and driver's licenses are usually the most expensive, and generally the most expensive of all North American documents.

 Last but not least, Dark Web marketplaces and forums also sell hacked e-accounts.
-Access to one social network costs an average of $13 and hackers offer access to accounts on Facebook, Twitter, Instagram, Hulu, , Spotify, Amazon, Skype etc.
+Accessing a social media account costs an average of $13, and hackers offer access to Facebook accounts, , Instagram, Hulu, Netflix, Spotify, Amazon, Skype, etc.

 Recently, cybercriminals have also begun to offer access for a fee.
 Armor, for example, found that hackers were selling access to a Southwest Airlines account for at least 50.000 miles for $ 98,88.

-There were also accounts with EU-based airlines as well as access to $140 worth of customer credentials at hotels that had discount offers in them.
+There were also accounts available with EU-based airlines as well as $ 140 access to customer login credentials at discounted hotels.

 iGuRu.gr The Best Technology Site in Greecefgns